 The strength of a company’s sales force automation often depends on their ability to successfully train their employees in customer relationship management (CRM).

 CRM programs have transformed the way companies retain, evaluate, and interact with customers, helping salespeople “capitalize on improved customer relations.”
 And that’s a good thing.
 Robert Shaw, in his book, “Computer-Aided Marketing and Selling,” defines a CRM as “a system for managing a company’s interactions with current and future customers . . . using technology to organize, automate, and synchronize sales, marketing, customer service, and technical support.”
-In 2008, Gartner reported that the worldwide CRM software market was worth $9.15 billion, and still growing.

 The catch is that getting your employees to embrace a new system is about as easy as convincing a five-year-old that the dentist is his friend.
 At some companies (such as call-centers) employees are known to complain about their CRM on a daily basis.
 It crashed again.
 It doesn’t have the features they need.
 They have to open 17 different windows just to field one service request or sales call.